 Some schools, like Purdue University, help students set up ISAs as a form of student aid.
 Many agreements are capped at 10% or 15% of income, ensuring students can make their payments.
 Although not every school offers an ISA you can check out this list of some schools who do offer them.

 Be sure to research your options and, since ISA terms vary, make sure you know exactly how much you could be paying back.
 Income Share agreements can be more beneficial for certain career paths over others.

-9. Private Student Loans
+9. Traditional Personal Loans

-Private loans, for the most part, are borrowed as a last resort.
+Personal loans, for the most part, are borrowed as a last resort.
 These may be loans from banks or other lenders that are non-government.
 They tend to have higher interest rates than government loans and oftentimes won’t provide the same advantages.
 Credible is an excellent choice to compare private loan options because you can compare about 10 different lenders in 2 minutes and see what you qualify for.